Al in Software Testing: Artificial Intelligence Testing Methods and ToolsJune 1, 2018

-Buzzwords aside, it’s easy to see how AI can change everything in testing automation — and we really are talking about everything.
+Buzzwords aside, it’s easy to see how artificial intelligence can change everything in testing automation — and we really are talking about everything.

-- In automated UI testing, AI can push visual screenshot comparison beyond pixel matching.
+- In automated UI testing, artificial intelligence can push visual screenshot comparison beyond pixel matching.
 Done right, this would mean better precision with fewer false positives.
 AI-driven comparison will support moved content, responsive layouts, and ephemeral values like dates.

 - Neural networks and expert systems can analyze test runs, prioritize tests, and even automatically generate test scenarios.

-- With genetic algorithms and deep learning, AI will be able produce maintainable test code.
+- With genetic algorithms and deep learning, artificial intelligence will be able to produce maintainable test code.
 Some research in this direction is already available.

-- With natural language recognition, AI will validate voice input.
-This will prove useful as virtual assistants and voice search will become even more popular.
+- With natural language recognition, artificial intelligence will validate voice input.
+This will prove useful when virtual assistants and voice search will become even more popular.

 The points above are just the tip of the iceberg.

 Part of the grand promise behind AI in testing automation is that it will test other AIs.
 But what is it going to look like?
-Imagine an AI engine testing Cortana, Siri, and Google Assistant.
+Imagine an artificial intelligence engine testing Cortana, Siri, and Google Assistant.
 I bet it’s going to look more complex than this:

-While not fully AI-based, Applitools claim to leverage AI to some capacity:
+While not fully AI-based, Applitools claim to leverage artificial intelligence to some capacity:

 Specifically, Applitools offer something called “AI-powered cognitive vision”.
 The feature is, essentially, a visual comparison algorithm that ignores differences a human eye can’t possibly notice.
-So if it’s a 0.5 pixel layout shift or anti-aliasing, the platform won’t fire a false positive.
-The grand promise behind Applitools is that everything work out of the box, with no setup or manual thresholding required.
+So if it’s a 0.5-pixel layout shift or anti-aliasing, the platform won’t fire a false positive.
+The grand promise behind Applitools is that everything works out of the box, with no setup or manual thresholding required.